Big Picture helps prepare children for the modern world by focusing on one student at a time

 Doing real work in the real world builds valuable 21st century skills like creativity, collaboration, communication, planning and time management in contrast to traditional schools that focus on industrial age skills like obedience and compliance.

-Once each child has set personalised goals for herself based on his passions and interests, we would give her a lot of autonomy and freedom to figure out how to best achieve her goals.
+Once each child has set personalised goals for herself based on her passions and interests, we would give her a lot of autonomy and freedom to figure out how to best achieve her goals.
 She has to manage her own time, schedule and commitments and figure out a balance.
 She has to seek out resources and people who will help her achieve her goals.
 This helps makes students self-directed and autonomous.

 Research shows that to be successful in the real world, we need to be able to set goals, plan around how to achieve the goals and persevere to achieve them.
 This is exactly what happens in each learning cycle under the Big Picture framework.
 From a young age, children learn critical goal setting and planning skills.